StanfordDC/Expense-Tracker/README.md

-# Expense-Tracker
+# Expense Tracker

-Simple full stack expense tracker built with Javascript and  MERN (MongoDB, Express, ReactJS, NodeJS) technologies
+Full stack expense tracker built with Javascript and  MERN (MongoDB, Express, ReactJS, NodeJS)

 ## Usage Overview
 User can input the amount of income or expense (add negative sign before the amount) and put the appropriate description